 Buyers can purchase with credit and debit cards, Apple Pay, Google Pay, PayPal, and PayPal Credit.

 FAQs - Buyer Experience

 What do buyers experience when eBay manages payments?

 When eBay manages payments, buyers can use a variety of payment methods such as credit and debit cards, Apple Pay, Google Pay, PayPal, and PayPal Credit.
 They can also save and store their card information for future use.
 Their experience will be similar to that of other online retailers.

 FAQs - Listings

-Will I need to update my listings after signing up for managed payments?
+Will I need to update my listings after eBay starts managing my payments?

 Please refrain from specifying preferred payment methods in your listings.
 For more information, see our listing policies.

-*Any listings that violate our listing policies will be automatically ended.
+*Any listings that violate our listing policies will be ended.

 FAQs - International Selling